Adedotun-Adepoju/music-streaming-pipeline/kafka/README.md

 docker-compose -f docker-compose-kafka.yaml up -d
 ```
 - Forward port 9021 to your local machine to access the control center on your local machine.
 If using Remote-ssh on VS code, go to the ports tab beside the terminal and forward port 9021.

+- Try visiting the address http://localhost:9021.
+The Kafka control center should open.

+- With that, the kafka server has been started and we can start publishing events to it and consuming from it